akka/akka/docs/src/main/paradox/java/http/implications-of-streaming-http-entity.md

 ### Discarding the HTTP Response Entity (Client)

-Sometimes when calling HTTP services we do not care about their response payload (e.g. all we care about is the response code), yet as explained above entity still has to be consumed in some way, otherwise we'll be exherting back-pressure on the underlying TCP connection.
+Sometimes when calling HTTP services we do not care about their response payload (e.g. all we care about is the response code), yet as explained above entity still has to be consumed in some way, otherwise we'll be exerting back-pressure on the underlying TCP connection.

 The `discardEntityBytes` convenience method serves the purpose of easily discarding the entity if it has no purpose for us.